 Trap 6: Fancy Play Syndrome

-You have pocket aces.
+You have pocket aces at your home game.
 Instead of raising, you just call to "disguise your hand."
 Three players see the flop: J-T-8 with two spades.
 Suddenly you're in a bloated pot with the most dangerous board possible.

-The problem: At low stakes, most opponents think only about their own cards.
+The problem: At low stakes and friendly home games, most opponents think only about their own cards.
 Your elaborate deception?
 They're not picking up on it.
 Bet your good hands, fold your bad hands, save the fancy stuff for when you're crushing your current stakes.

 Red Flag Situations: Auto-Fold Territory